Beware of things lurking when out for a carefree stroll in the veld.

 The can in the foreground of this picture is on the edge of the tar road, the bush is at the bottom of a steep little bank – about 3m down.

 He’s there, believe me!
 A full-grown lion is under that little bush.
-A short while later he bolted and ran along the fence in the opposite direction to where I was going (on my way to Botswana).
+A short while later he bolted and ran along the fence in the opposite direction to where I was going on my way to Limpopo-Lipadi in Botswana.
 I was too slow with my phone camera.

 Hau, that one he makes us laugh!

-I had the camp to myself and prepared an elaborate bachelor’s supper, mainly liquid: A Black Label beer, then a few G&T’s with ice & lemon, biltong, crisps and tomato sarmies.
-Yes, white bread.
+I had the camp to myself and prepared an elaborate bachelor’s supper, mainly liquid: A Black Label beer, then a couple G&T’s with ice & lemon, biltong, crisps and tomato sarmies.
+Made with old-style slice-it-yourself white bread.

 Next morning the ants had tried to hijack a stick of biltong, but had only moved it about 40cm.
 A few thousand of them put a thin stick on their backs for a getaway, but they were too slow.